canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 - `root@hostname:~#` indicates a Linux shell prompt with login as root in the root home directory `~`.

-Output logs are included in this tutorial when instructive but are typically ommitted to save space.
+Output logs are included in this tutorial when instructive but are typically omitted to save space.
 ```

 ## Set things up